flaviogaete/fg-info-202/content/portfolio/programming/paik/index.md

 ![Paik - A looper device based on ROdrigo COnstanzo's Karma](/images/paikTN.jpg)

 **Paik**
-Paik is an implementation of the Karma external by Rodrigo Constanzo & his team as a M4L device, with some basic button functionality that can be mapped to MIDI controls"
+Paik is an implementation of the Karma external by Rodrigo Constanzo & his team as a M4L device, with some basic button functionality that can be mapped to MIDI controls."
 <!-- {{< spacer >}} -->
 ## OVERVIEW